PatrickEMcLean/DungeonMerchantStory/WorkingDraft (unknown00236c8e72eb's conflicted copy 2013-09-27).md

 Boltac walked forward slowly.
 He had no idea what was going on, but pretty sure that he didn't like it.
 It was out of the ordinary.
 And, in Boltac's experience, anything out of the ordinary was bad for business.
 In the distance he heard someone sound a horn.
 Then, he thought he could hear a woman scream.
 Or maybe it was a horse?
 What was going on?

 He stepped outside into an empty square.
 To the North, across the river, he saw the red glow of fire.
 Ah, thought Boltac, Raiders.
 He knew this game all too well.
 He had hoped, that the new Duke's garrison was strong enough to keep the raiders out, or that his rule could have lasted a little bit longer.
 But the tariffs and taxes from a crossroads town like Robrecht were valuable.
-As long as Boltac had been here, the nobles and empires of the world had passed Robrecht back and forth like a toy.
+As long as Boltac had been here, the nobles and empires of the world had passed Robrect back and forth like a toy.

 Now, they weren't even pretending to install a King anymore.
 Robrecht had been pillaged so many times it didn't even get to keep the illusion of  being it's own State.
 It had been reduced to a mere protectorate.
 "En-henh," Boltac grumbled.
 There was scant protection to be found in a protectorate.